Positron Assistant

 positron.assistant.enable

-setting.Restart Positron or run the Developer: Reload Window command in the Command Palette.
+setting to enable Positron Assistant.Restart Positron or run the Developer: Reload Window command in the Command Palette.

 Click on the chat robot icon in the sidebar, or run the Chat: Open Chat in Sidebar command in the Command Palette to open the chat.

-- Chat model providers: Anthropic Claude is available for sidebar chat and inline chat.
+Currently, only Anthropic Claude is available for sidebar chat and inline chat.

 Adding language model providers

-Run the Positron Assistant: Add Language Model command to open the language model provider dialog.
-You can also click the “Add Language Model provider” button in the Positron Assistant chat area (note: the button may be collapsed within the
+Run the Positron Assistant: Configure Language Model Providers command to open the language model provider dialog.
+You can also click the Add Model Provider… button in the Positron Assistant chat area.

-Once authenticated successfully, the “Sign in” button will change to “Sign out”, and available models from the provider will be registered.
+Once authenticated successfully, the Sign in button will change to Sign out, and available models from the provider will be registered.

-Click the “Done” button once you have added all the desired model providers.
+Click the Done button once you have added all the desired model providers.
 You can always come back to this dialog later to add or remove providers.

 Removing language model providers

-Run the Positron Assistant: Add Language Model command to open the language model dialog.
-You can also click the “Add Language Model” button in the Positron Assistant chat area (note: the button may be collapsed within the
+Run the Positron Assistant: Configure Language Model Providers command to open the language model provider dialog.
+You can also click the Add Model Provider… button in the Positron Assistant chat area to open this dialog.

-context menu).Select the model provider you want to remove.
+Select the model provider you want to remove.

-Click the “Sign out” button to remove the provider from Positron Assistant.
+Click the Sign out button to remove the provider from Positron Assistant.

-Click the “Done” button to close the dialog.
+Click the Done button to close the dialog.

 Using Positron Assistant